JunghwanRo/status/README.md

 ║                                                                                      ║
 ╠══════════════════════════════════════════════════════════════════════════════════════╣
 ║ 🎯 Side Quests                                                                       ║
-║ · Blue Print get signed/submit                                                       ║
 ║ · Software Framework Selection                                                       ║
-║ · Modeling Approaches for Joints and Thruster Vectoring                              ║ ║                                                                                      ║
+║ · Modeling Approaches for Joints and Thruster Vectoring                              ║ ║ · The Role of Robotics Simulators for Unmanned Aerial Vehicles - ICRA 2023 workshop  ║
+║                                                                                      ║
 ╠══════════════════════════════════════════════════════════════════════════════════════╣
 ║ 📆 Weekly Quests                                                                     ║